rowandey/Papyrus/README.md

 #### Test User
 Game Name + Tag: bsawatestuser#test

-### Todo:

-- Create make based github actions to auto compile per commit
-- Investigate only having one participant in template and expanding the template with code at runtime

-Tips from DemiTastes on theo disc
-- README Examples of randomized data sent to mtrack

-- Add AWS CloudWatch connection to ocean plugin for convenient metrics tracking
-	- Configured in ocean plugin `.env` file

-- Investigate C++ coroutines for faster concurrency

 ### Recent Changes:
 - Rebuilt the header structure for the application
 - Investigated Coroutines